Novozymes Prize

-The Novozymes Prize is an annual scientific award.
-The prize aims to recognise outstanding contributions to the advancement of science within the fields of biotechnology and bioinnovation.
+The Novonesis Prize (formerly known as Novozymes Prize before Novozymes merged with Chr.
+Hansen) is an annual scientific award that aims to recognise outstanding contributions to the advancement of science within the fields of biotechnology and bioinnovation.

 Background

-The Novozymes Prize is sponsored by the Novo Nordisk Foundation, and acknowledges exceptional European research or technological achievements that contribute to the advancement of innovative and sustainable solutions in biotechnology, benefiting both humanity and the environment.
-The name originates from the Danish biotechnology company Novozymes, specialising in enzyme production.
+The Novonesis Prize is sponsored by the Novo Nordisk Foundation, and acknowledges exceptional European research or technological achievements that contribute to the advancement of innovative and sustainable solutions in biotechnology, benefiting both humanity and the environment.
+The name originates from the Danish biotechnology company Novonesis, specialising in enzyme production.

 The foundation, associated with Novozymes, a global leader in biotechnological solutions and enzyme production, promotes initiatives that drive progress in science and sustainability.

 Nomination

 The prize is awarded to individuals or research groups whose work has demonstrated significant impact and innovation in areas such as enzyme technology, industrial biotechnology, and sustainable solutions.
 Recipients of the Novozymes Prize are selected through a nomination and evaluation process by a committee composed of experts in relevant scientific disciplines.